 Please visit our admissions page for information about applications for Nursery and Reception Classes.

 In our school we believe that all our children matter.
 We give our children every opportunity to achieve their best.
 We do this by taking into account all our children’s range of life experiences when planning for their learning.

 Each of our Early Years Foundation Stage [EYFS] classrooms provide stimulating environments where pupils can play, explore, experiment, develop confidence, be curious and learn.
 We believe it is our duty to develop a joy of learning by being motivated and excited by the opportunity to learn through play and first hand experiences which relate to a variety of themes.

-The curriculum that we teach in the reception classes meets the requirements set out in the revised Statutory Framework for Early Years Foundation Stage and the guidance notes.
-Our curriculum planning focuses on the Early Learning Goals, as set out in the Development Matters document, and on developing children’s skills and experiences.
+In September 2021, we will begin implementing the New Early Years Foundation Stage statutory framework.
+This new framework provides a strong element for developing children’s speech and vocabulary whilst also providing many ideas for good quality exploring, creating and thinking critically.
+Our curriculum planning focuses on the Early Learning Goals, as set out in the New Development Matters document, and on developing children’s skills and experiences.

 We teach phonics in both Nursery and Reception and we begin slightly more formal activities in the last half term of the Foundation Stage in Reception in readiness for Year 1.
 Our school fully supports the principle that young children learn through play and by engaging in well-planned and structured activities.

-We are well aware that all children need the support of both the parents and the teachers to make good progress in school.
+We fully acknowledge that all children need the support of parents and the teachers to make good progress in school.
 We strive to build positive links with the parents by keeping them informed about how their children are being taught and how well they are progressing.

-We teach these subjects through a topic-based curriculum that encompasses the National Curriculum.
+We teach these subjects through a topic-based curriculum that encompasses some of the programmes of study that the children will do as they move into Key Stage 1.
 We provide high levels of enjoyment and creativity so that children are inspired to learn.